 The ostriches at Waterkloof are all free-ranging birds in natural surroundings.
 Guests are invited to accompany Hannes around the farm on a guided tour to experience the mating and breeding of the birds.
 A visit to the ostrich breeder camp with 250 breeding birds is an exciting experience.
 Guests have the opportunity to help collecting the eggs from the nests under supervision of Hannes or his sons.
 Hannes's shadow Josie, the much beloved Boarder Collie, joins you on this journey to show you her unique style and to impress you with her charm.

 Further farming activities include 500 hectares of cash crops, mainly comprising barley and wheat.
 While traveling on the farm you will often see Blue Crane birds, South Africa's national bird, Grysbok, Duikers, Steenbok and Vaal Reebok.
 Various rare and uncommon birds are also to be observed.

 Your hosts, Hannes and Christine, invite you to come and experience their warm hospitality and charming homestead.
-The guest house is fully accredited by TGCSA and has a four star grading.
-This longest established guest house in the area is also a member of the new and upcoming Greenwood Guide.

 The main house contains various family heirlooms.
 The interior speaks of days gone by mixed with a unique artistic feeling.
 Guests can indulge in the luxury of ostrich leather chairs and comfortable couches while studying the hand painted panels on the walls of one of the living rooms.
 This room invites the sunlight and garden into the interior via a charming bay window.
 This room has a indoor fireplace were Hannes creates his well known barbeques during the cold winter months.